anisble-playbooks/terraform/README.md

 There are no external dependencies for this role.

-## Example Playbook
+## Example Playbooks

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+A playbook for installing the latest version of Terraform to all hosts

 ``` yaml
     - hosts: all